nbubna/trigger/README.md

 More advanced developers might register multiple listeners for the same event and use `event.stopImmediatePropogation();` when you need to break the sequence.
-But both approaches (and most varieties of them) are fundamentally hacks to workaround you wanting a single brower event to start a sequence of application events.
+But both approaches (and most varieties of them) are fundamentally hacks to workaround you wanting a single browser event to start a sequence of application events.
 There is a better way...

 ### Declaring Event Sequences Is Awesome!